Secure your Account and Identity

 A strong password helps keep your device safe.
-Use these password management instructions to set your password and security questions, and to reset your password if you forget it.
+Use these password management instructions to set your password and to reset your password if you forget it.
 Consider using a password manager tool to generate strong passwords and keep them in one safe place.

 Computing Services recommends the following practices to maintain the strength and security of your password, and the data and systems that it unlocks.
 For detailed information, see the ISO Guidelines for Password Managers and Password Management

 Be safe ...

 - Do not share your password.
 Computing Services will never request your password via phone or email.

 - Students, authorize parents or guardians to access your billing information through My Plaid Student, rather than sharing your password.